jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-artifactory/managing-configuration-entities.md

 ## Managing Replications

 JFrog CLI offers commands creating and deleting replication jobs in Artifactory.
 To make it easier to create replication jobs, the commands which creates the replication job accepts a pre-defined configuration template file.
-This template file can also include variables. which can be later replaced with values, when creating the replication job.
+This template file can also include variables, which can be later replaced with values, when creating the replication job.
 The configuration template file is created using the **jf rt replication-template** command.

 ### Creating a Configuration Template

-This command creates a configuration template file, which should be used as an argument for the **jf rt replication-create** command.
+This command creates a configuration template file, which will be used as an argument for the **jf rt replication-create** command.

 When using this command to create the template, you can also provide replaceable variable, instead of fixes values.
 Then, when the template is used to create replication jobs, values can be provided to replace the variables in the template.